Archiving & Preservation Policy

 • Long-Term Preservation Statement:

-Athenaeum Scientific Publishers has established a digital preservation agreement with Portico to support the long-term preservation of its scholarly content and is listed as a participating publisher.
-Content integration and archiving are being implemented in accordance with Portico’s processes.
+Athenaeum Scientific Publishers has entered into a formal digital preservation agreement with Portico to support the long-term preservation of its scholarly content.
+The onboarding process is currently underway, and content archiving will be implemented in accordance with Portico’s preservation standards.

 These measures ensure continued access to published content in the event of technological changes, platform migration, or service interruption, in line with international best practices for scholarly publishing.